zxmbrain/In-sensor-computing-with-dual-gates-devices/README.md

 # image-edge-detection-
-for gjwu's paper, forboth  edge detection and SLAM
+for gjwu's paper, for both  edge detection and CNN simulation